cfg2-com/CFG2Lib/AppLib/README.md

     static void Main(string[] args)
     {
         App app = new();
+        AppConfig appConfig = new AppConfig(app); // Optional, but extremely useful if you have configuration you want to load/save
+        Deduper deduper = new Deduper(app, "MyAppDeduper"); // Optional, but useful if you want to track things you've already processed.

         app.Log("Logging a message via the default logger provided by App instance.");